Council Tax Support is a local scheme that helps people with low income to pay their Council Tax.

 You may not claim benefit if the other adult is:

-Reductions in Council Tax range from 7.5 percent to 25 percent dependant on the income of the second adult.
+Reductions in Council Tax range from 7.5% to 25% dependant on the income of the second adult.

 A claim form can be obtained by contacting Housing Benefits.